gimesketvirtadieni/slimstreamer/README.md

 # Development Status

-SlimStreamer works and can be used for alpha testing, however the development is still ongoing:
+SlimStreamer works end-to-end and it is fairly stable hence can be used for beta testing, however the development is still ongoing:
   * Capture-and-deliver PCM data to SlimStreamer in a bit-perfect way is done
-  * TCP server (running on 3484 port) required for serving SlimProto commands is implemented (although only few commands are supported for now)
+  * TCP server (running on 3483 port) required for serving SlimProto commands is implemented
   * SlimProto players are able to connect to SlimStreamer (although tested only with squeezelite)
-  * TCP server (running on 9001 port), required for streaming PCM data, works
+  * TCP server (running on 9000 port), required for streaming PCM data is done
-  * HTTP streaming functionality works
+  * Streaming functionality works
-  * Streaming functionality supports multiple sampling rates
+  * Support for multiple sampling rates is done
+  * Transcoding 'raw' PCM data to lossless format (FLAC) is done (it decreases amount of used network bandwidth by 2,5 times)
+  * SlimProto auto-discovery is still missing
   * Streams synchronization is still missing
-  * Streaming data should be encoded in lossless way (to prevent from sending 'raw' PCM data over the network)
   * There are many 'shortcuts' left in the codebase so in many ways it is still requires maturing

 Any feedback and comments are much appreciated!